 Jazz is committed to a fair and impartial evaluation of each request for access to our investigational medicines.
 Therefore, all decisions are based on clinical circumstances.
 Whenever possible, patients will be referred to ongoing clinical trials as the primary way to access investigational medicines.

-For individual patients in the United States, treating physicians can submit requests through our online portal.
-You may access the portal HERE.
+For individual patients in the U.S., treating physicians can submit requests through the EAP portal, which you may access HERE.
 If you have not previously submitted a U.S.-based individual EAP request, please begin by reading “How to Apply” and then create an account (requires a valid email address).
 If you already have an account, please sign-in using your username and password.

-For patients outside the United States, treating physicians can request information on Cohort Type Programs by contacting Jazz by email at EarlyAccess@jazzpharma.com
+For patients outside the U.S., treating physicians can request information by contacting Jazz by email at EarlyAccess@jazzpharma.com.